Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Results

-We show total planetesimal masses, $M_{\rm plt}$, for our fiducial model with $v_{\rm frag}=5.0$~m~s$^{-1}$ and $\xi^{\rm init}_{\rm d2g}=4\times 10^{-4}$ in Figure~\ref{fig:parspace}. $M_{\rm plt}$ is found by integrating the rate of planetesimal formation, Equation~\ref{eq:dpltsm}, over time and disk extent. $M_{\rm plt}$ reaches $\sim$ 6 $M_{\oplus}$ in our fiducial run before leveling off due to dust evaporation by luminosity bursts.
-Assuming a lower fragmentation velocity $v_{\rm frag}=3.0$~m~s$^{-1}$ reduces final planetesimal mass to $\sim$ 2 $M_{\oplus}$ while using the more recent streaming instability criteria of \citet{LiYoudin2021} reduces $M_{\rm plt}$ to $\sim$ 5 $M_{\oplus}$.
-Even with the inclusion of the MRI, $\sim$ 0.7 $M_\oplus$ of planetesimals still form in the disk so the MRI reduces but does not prevent planetesimal formation.
-As discussed in Appendix~\ref{App:MRI}, our approximation to the MRI assumes solar metallicity by not taking into account the much lower potassium fractions in the PI SN and is truly a maximum upper limit to its impact on planetesimal masses here.
-Lowering the initial dust-to-gas mass ratio $\xi_{\rm d2g}^{\rm init}$ to $2\times 10^{-4}$ (stronger metal depletion) has the strongest effect, reducing the mass of planetesimals to much below that of Earth and imposing an effective lower limit to their formation in metallicity.
+We ran a model that approximated the effect of the MRI by setting $\alpha_{\rm visc} =$ 10$^{-2}$ where temperatures in the disk exceed 1300~K \citep{BaeZhu2014} and thermal ionizations become important and $\alpha_{\rm visc} =$ 10$^{-4}$ everywhere else.
+As shown in Figure~\ref{fig:parspace}, we found that $\sim$ 0.7 $M_\oplus$ of planetesimals still form in the disk so the MRI reduces but does not prevent planetesimal formation.
+Given that our approximation to the MRI assumes solar metallicity by not taking into account the much lower potassium fractions in the PI SN, it is truly a maximum upper limit to its impact on planetesimal masses here.